-Why study Political Science: Legal Studies at APSU?
+Why study Political Science and Legal Studies at APSU?

-Students interested in a legal career, can choose a legal studies concerntration within Political Science degree program.
+Students interested in a legal career can choose a legal studies concerntration within the political science major.

 What will I learn?